tildeclub/site/wiki/source/ssh.md

 ---
 author: benharri
-title: SSH (secure shell)
+title: How to connect using SSH (secure shell)
-category: software
+category: tutorials
 ---